bagisto/bagisto-docs/src/performance/configure-elasticsearch.md

 ### From the environment file

 Bagisto reads `config/elasticsearch.php`, which is populated from `.env`.
-On the development version the admin settings above are copied over these at boot when they are filled in; on Bagisto 2.4 this is the only configuration.
+On Bagisto 2.5 the admin settings above are copied over these at boot when they are filled in; on Bagisto 2.4 this is the only configuration.

 ::: code-group